artandmath/AssetManager/README.md

     False
 )
 ```
-Open AssetManager in Nuke from Windows:Custom:Asset Manager.
+Open the AssetManager panel in Nuke from Windows:Custom:Asset Manager.

 Hover cursor over the first text field for syntax to build a schema that matches your filesystem.